Colin Lloyd

-Colin Edward Lloyd (born 7 August 1973), nicknamed Jaws, is an English retired professional darts player.
-He is a former world number one ranked player and has won two major television titles in the Professional Darts Corporation (PDC) – the 2004 World Grand Prix and the 2005 World Matchplay.
+Colin Edward Lloyd (born 7 August 1973), nicknamed "Jaws", is an English former professional darts player.
+He formerly competed in Professional Darts Corporation events, where he was ranked world number one from April 2005 to January 2007 (except for March–May 2006).
+He won two major televised titles – the 2004 World Grand Prix and the 2005 World Matchplay.

+Early life

+Lloyd started playing darts as a schoolboy, representing Essex in the youth leagues at 13 before becoming a county player at 16.
+He worked as a builder before pursuing darts full time.

 PDC career

-1999 – 2004
+1999–2004

-A former builder, Lloyd broke onto the scene in 1999, making his TV debut the same year, In the first round he beating Scott Cummings 10–8, thrashing Alan Warriner 13–2 in the second round and the Quarter Finals losing to Peter Manley 16–8 of the 1999 PDC World Matchplay.
+Lloyd broke onto the scene in 1999, making his TV debut the same year, In the first round he beating Scott Cummings 10–8, thrashing Alan Warriner 13–2 in the second round and the quarter-finals losing to Peter Manley 16–8 of the 1999 PDC World Matchplay.
 His World Championship debut came in 2000 – but he lost in the first round to Shayne Burgess.
-After another first round loss at the 2001 World Championships, his major breakthrough was in the 2002 PDC World Championship, where he reached the semi-finals losing to Peter Manley.
+After another first round loss at the 2001 World Championships, his major breakthrough was in the 2002 PDC World Championship, where he reached the semi-finals, losing to Peter Manley 6–4.
 He had beaten Alex Roy, Warriner and Richie Burnett to reach the semi-finals that established him as one of the top players on the PDC circuit.

-2004 – 2006
+2004–2006

 His long-awaited first major title came in the 2004 World Grand Prix, where he beat Warriner in the final.
 His success in the non-televised PDC Pro Tour events saw his world ranking continue to rise.
 By April 2005 he had reached world number one – a position he held (with a brief interruption in June 2006) for almost two years.
-Soon after becoming World Number One he added the 2005 World Matchplay title in Blackpool, beating John Part in the final, ending the match on a maximum 170 checkout.
+Soon after becoming World Number One he added the 2005 World Matchplay title in Blackpool, beating John Part in the final, hitting 15 180s and ending the match on a maximum 170 checkout.
 He also reached the final of the 2005 World Grand Prix before losing 1–7 to Phil Taylor.
 This good form made him second favourite in the 2006 World Championship, only behind Taylor in terms of odds.
 Unfortunately for Lloyd, he was knocked out in the first round by qualifier Gary Welding, having led 2–0 in the best-of-five match.
 He reached the final of the International Darts League in the Netherlands in May 2006, losing to Raymond van Barneveld.